List of GoBots characters: Leader-1

 Leader-1 is the name of several fictional characters from the Go-Bots, Robo Machines and Transformers media properties.
-In the GoBots universe, Leader-1, also known as F-15Man, is the leader of the Guardians.
+In the GoBots universe, Leader-1 is the leader of the Guardians.
 In the Transformers universe Leader-1 was the partnered Mini-Con to Megatron.
+Leader 1 is also the designation for an American transforming model kit that transforms into an Alpha Fighter from Robotech Anime, and is white/ light grey in color, requiring glue to assemble.